hashAI/system-design/README.md

 # CAP Theorem

 CAP theorem states that a distributed system can deliver only two of the three desired characteristics Consistency, Availability, and Partition tolerance (CAP).
+It means that whenever a Network Partition (failure) happens in a distributed system, we can have only one of these characteristics - Consistency OR Availibility.
+We cannot have both.

 [CAP theorem Video](https://www.youtube.com/watch?v=8UryASGBiR4)
 ![cap-theorem](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-II/cap-theorem/cap-theorem.png)